Katherine Grimes, MD, MPH

 Jen McNaboe, MPH

 Jen McNaboe, MPH, is the Program Administrator for the Children’s Health Initiative at Cambridge Health Alliance.
-Jen brings experience in research administration and community health programing from her time at Beth Israel Deaconess Medical Center as Program Manager, Division of General Medicine, Research Section and her role as Program Director for a public health focused AmeriCorps direct service program – National Health Corps Pittsburgh.
-She received her MPH from the University of Pittsburgh, focusing on Behavioral and Community Health Sciences.
+Jen brings experience in research administration and community health programming from her time at Beth Israel Deaconess Medical Center as Program Manager, Division of General Medicine, Research Section and her role as Program Director for a public health focused AmeriCorps direct service program – National Health Corps Pittsburgh.
+She holds a MPH in Behavioral and Community Health Sciences from the University of Pittsburgh.